 An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.

-Gains and losses on disposal of property and equipment are determined by reference to their carrying amounts and are taken into account in determining operating profit.
+Gains and losses on disposal of property and equipment are determined by reference to their carrying amounts and are considered in determining operating profit.

 2.14 Statutory Deposits